13TRIS/13TRIS/docs/SRS.md

 - Imprint - contact data and general information about the team/application
 - Privacy policy - information for the user about how the application collects data
 - Leader board - a detailed view of the leaderboard
-- Admin site - admins can create or delete user accounts and manage the application
+- Admin site - admins can edit or delete user accounts and manage the application

 Optional user interfaces that may be implemented: